Jojo Rabbit: Plot

-Rosie is revealed to be part of the German resistance to Nazism, spreading anti-Nazi messages around town.
+Rosie is secretly part of the German resistance to Nazism, spreading anti-Nazi messages around town.
 (Note: The message reads "Befreit Deutschland – Bekämpft die Partei", which is translated to "Free Germany – Fight the Party".)
 The Gestapo come to investigate when she is away, and Klenzendorf helps deceive them about Elsa's identity.
 Later, Jojo finds Rosie has been hanged at the gallows in the public square, having been caught spreading the messages.
 Devastated, he tries to stab Elsa before breaking down in tears.
 She comforts him and reveals Jojo's lost father has been working against Hitler from abroad.
 Jojo's beliefs on Nazism quickly shift as he sees the regime's inhumanity.
-With no money, Jojo begins to scavenge food for them both from waste bins around the city.
+With no money, Jojo scavenges food for them both from waste bins around the city over the next few months.

 Following the death of the real Hitler, Allied troops threaten to take Falkenheim by force.
 (Note: Identified off-screen as the Battle of Falkenheim.)
 The civilian population and Jungvolk are pressed into combat service.
 Jojo hides until the battle ends with an Allied victory.
-As a Jungvolk, Jojo is seized by the Soviet Red Army alongside Klenzendorf, who comforts him over the death of Rosie, tells him to look after Elsa, and tears off his Jungvolk coat while calling him a Jew so the Soviets don't harm him.
-After saving Jojo, Klenzendorf is executed by firing squad.
+As a Jungvolk, Jojo is seized by the Soviet Red Army alongside Klenzendorf, who comforts him over the death of Rosie, tells him to look after Elsa, and tears off his Jungvolk coat while calling him a Jew so the Soviets do not harm him.
+Jojo escapes and runs home as Klenzendorf is executed by firing squad.

-Fearing that Elsa will leave him, Jojo tells her Germany won the war.
-Recognizing her despair, he forges a letter from Nathan claiming that he and Jojo have figured how to smuggle her to Paris.
+Fearing that Elsa will leave him, Jojo tells her Germany won the war, then forges a letter from Nathan claiming that he and Jojo know how to smuggle her to Paris.
 Elsa confesses that Nathan died of tuberculosis the previous year.
-Jojo tells Elsa he loves her and she replies she loves him, as a brother.
-Adolf reappears, dishevelled and bearing a severe wound to the head.
-He confronts Jojo for siding with Elsa, but Jojo erases him by kicking him out of a window.
-Elsa sees American soldiers in the street, and slaps Jojo for lying, before they dance in celebration of their newfound freedom.
+Jojo tells Elsa he loves her and she replies she loves him as a brother.
+Adolf, now dishevelled and bearing a gunshot wound to the head, tries using Elsa's rejection of romance to lure Jojo back into Nazism, but the latter erases him by kicking him out of a window.
+Elsa sees American soldiers in the street outside and slaps Jojo for lying, but he accepts responsibility, and they dance to celebrate their freedom.